AKA: Antrpophagus 2, Grim Reaper 2, Rossa Sangue, The Monster Hunter, Horrible, Ausgeburt der Holle, Terror sin Limite, Zombie 6 : Monster Hunter.

 Slasher film fans may notice several killings that bear an uncanny resemblances to some of the deaths in the earlier Friday the 13th films.

 Most notably, the aformentioned person getting an axe in the face and a couple being skewered in bed togethor whilst "on the job".

 The film had been rejected by the BBFC for a cinema release in 1972, the pre-cert video here was of the uncut version and was succesfuly prosecuted

 under the OPA.
 The BBFC later passed a cut version, removing 43 seconds, for a video release in 1994.
 The uncut version was finally released in the

 AKA: Egyptian Blood Feast, Blood Orgy, Feast of Flesh.

-1963 film by the notorious Herschell Gordon Lewis follows the exploits of an insane Egyptian caterer, who goes around hacking limbs, brains and tongues
+1963 film by the notorious Herschell Gordon Lewis, follows the exploits of an insane Egyptian caterer, who goes around hacking limbs, brains and tongues

 off female victims in order to build himself the perfect female body in which to resurrect the god of Ishtar (nothing to do with the Dustin Hoffman film).

 He hopes to do this during a banquet he is preparing for a client, who is unaware of what ingredients he is using for his dishes.
 But he meets an untimely

 Why anyone would think this badly acted film, with its awful dialogue, inappropriate music and unconvincing gore (OK I suppose it was made in 1963) was

+offensive or obscene is quite beyond me.
 Former Playboy model Connie Mason stars in one of the leading roles (who obviously wasn't hired for her acting abilities).

-Passed for a UK release in 2001 after 23 seconds of BBFC cuts
+One of the first nasty titles successfully prosecuted and banned under the OPA.
+The film was passed for a UK release in 2001 after 23 seconds of BBFC cuts

 to remove a whipping scene.
 The film was later passed fully uncut when resubmitted in 2005.
 Herschell Gordon Lewis actually made a sequel to this film in

 2002 entitled "Blood Feast 2 : All U Can Eat".
 A remake was also released in 2017.

 AKA: Die sage Des Todes, Colegialis Violadas, Pro Fonde Tenebre.

 "Bloody Awful" would be a more fitting title for this clunker of a slasher film,

 about the pupils of a foreign language school on the Costa del Sol, who are getting bumped off in a series of bizarre killings by someone in a Mickey Mouse mask

 Highlights include one person getting offed with a pair of shears, another is strung up from a light fitting whilst another is strapped to a bench and

 decapitated by a giant circular saw.

-This truly awful movie, directed by the appalling Jess Franco, probably got included on the governments
+This truly awful movie, the first of one of several titles on the list directed by the appalling Jess Franco, probably got included on the governments

 Nasties list because of its lurid depictions of women being killed.